Proxy-Phaethon/chaos/docs/ARCHITECTURE.md

 Its command-line interface, language, project tools, and translators are all interfaces for constructing, modifying, validating, and translating a language-independent semantic model.

-Chaos is **not** built around Rust, Python, Go, or any other programming language.
+Chaos is not built around Rust, Python, Go, or any other programming language.
 Those languages are outputs.

 The semantic model is the source of truth.

 ---

 # 2. Design Philosophy

-Chaos is built on a small number of reusable concepts.
+Chaos is built around a small number of reusable semantic concepts.

-Every feature should be decomposed into simple semantic building blocks rather than specialised implementations.
+Every feature should be decomposed into simple semantic building blocks rather than specialized implementations.

-The engine should understand *meaning*, not syntax.
+The engine should understand meaning, not syntax.

 Whenever possible: